Certificate of compliance

 The following are new CoC requirements under the new Electrical Safety Act 2022.

-- CoC required for all electrical work
+- CoC required for all electrical work, except for like-for-like replacements.

 - The electrical licence types needing to complete a CoC has expanded